5 tips to workout with a buddy

 Both persons start by facing each other in a plank position.
 Hold the plank for 5 seconds, then reach out and air high-five your partner with opposite arms.
 Try and keep your core engaged and body stable in order to get the most out of this exercise.

-You could also commit to attending a live-streamed class with a friend such as our Active Training at 7:00am on Friday mornings that you can sign up to here.
-Or tune in with a co-worker to Tracey’s Lunch Break Yoga to wind down, accessed here.
+You could also commit to attending a live-streamed class with a friend that you can sign up to here, including Active X Training on Mondays or rejuvenating yoga sessions on Thursdays.
+If you’re looking to do a session in your own time then plan to tune in with a co-worker and practise Tracey’s Lunch Break Yoga to wind down, or Rada’s intense Full Body Workout.

 Tell them you can celebrate together